railsvorlesung/rails_lecture_2017/README.md

 ## Usefull optional gems

-* envyable (loads yaml file into environment variables for local development)
+* envyable or figaro (loads yaml file into environment variables for local development)
 * better-errors (prints better readable error pages in development)
 * rails-i18n (default translations for many languages)
 * jquery-rails (if query is missing by bootstrap)